IKIM-Essen/uncovar/docs/installation.md

             └── 2023-12-24
 ```

-The structure can be adjusted to via the config file: `config/config.yaml` under
+The structure can be adjusted via the config file: `config/config.yaml` under
  `data-handling`:

 - **incoming**: path of incoming data, which is moved to the data directory by